Ramish93/AWS-Cloud-Practioner-Prep/README.md

 6. Elastic Load Balancing
    - Elasticity is defined as ability of infrastructure supporting an app to grow and contract based on usage.
    - distributes traffic across multiple targets based on eg. which server is busier. come default with EC2 ECS and Lambda.
-   - there are 3 types of load balencers:
+   - there are 3 types of load balancers:
      1. application load balancers(ALB):
      2. NLB: Network load balancers
      3. Classic load balancers
+   - The ALB operates on layer 7, which means the ALB inspects the details of every incoming HTTP request.
+In contrast, the NLB works on layer 4.
+All the NLB cares about is forwarding the incoming TCP or UDP connection to a target.
+The NLB does not inspect an incoming HTTP request, for example

 - Scaling on Amazon EC2: